code-and-effect/effective_style_guide/README.md

 # Effective Style Guide

+NO LONGER MAINTAINED.
+This gem still works, but I wouldn't use this on a new project.

 Ensure that your custom CSS theme looks good with all Twitter Bootstrap html components.

 Creates a `/styleguide` page that renders the correct HTML for all bootstrap4 (v4.0.0) components.